numbas/editor/docs/themes/index.rst

 A theme is a folder containing the following three things:

 * An optional file called ``inherit.txt`` containing the name of a theme to extend.
+* An optional file called ``numbas-theme.json`` containing metadata about the theme.
 * A folder called ``files`` containing static files to be included in the compiled exam.
   For a theme which does not extend another, this contains at the minimum a JavaScript file ``files/scripts/display.js``.
 * A folder called ``templates`` containing, at the least, two files, called ``templates/index.html`` and ``templates/question.xslt``.